-- · Formalizing our internal control documentation and strengthening supervisory reviews by our management; and - · Adding additional accounting personnel and segregating duties amongst accounting personnel.
+- · Continue to formalize our internal control documentation and strengthening supervisory reviews by our management; and - · Developing plans to add additional qualified accounting personnel and segregate duties amongst accounting personnel.

 Management continues to work to improve its controls related to our material weaknesses, specifically relating to user access and change management surrounding our information technology systems and applications.
 Management will continue to implement measures to remediate material weaknesses, such that these controls are designed, implemented, and operating effectively.
 The remediation actions include: (i) enhancing design and documentation related to both user access and change management processes and control activities; and (ii) developing and communicating additional policies and procedures to govern the area of information technology change management.
 In order to achieve the timely implementation of the above, management has commenced the following actions and will continue to assess additional opportunities for remediation on an ongoing basis: